zhuoyang125/simple_classifier/simple_classifier-master/README.md

 ## Setup

 ## How to train
 Go to `config` to adjust your training parameters.
 Choice of MNIST or CIFAR10 dataset for training, and choice of data augmentation.
+Use help function to view arg options.
 To train custom dataset, include 'data' folder with directory structure:
 ```
 data/
 	train/